hlwsmith/quickcast-script/README.md

 I would use [Kazam](http://launchpad.net/kazam) for screencasts but there's no way to adjust the microphone settings.
-It seems stuck on 44.1khz (oh, and the 90's called and wanted there sample rate back!)
+It seems stuck on 44.1 khz (oh, and the 90's called and wanted their sample rate back!)

-Also in theory you can stream live to YouTube or twitch using this, though I've not tested twitch at all recently.
+Also in theory you can stream live to YouTube or Twitch using this, though I've not tested Twitch at all recently.
 My uplink is horrible so it is hard to actually test this aspect.

 ## New feature

 This now uses whiptail for a dialog type of text user interface.
-I think whiptail is installed by default of debian based systems (or do apt-get install whiptail)
+I think whiptail is installed by default of Debian based systems (or do apt-get install whiptail).

 You can avoid the dialogs by supplying ALL the needed information with the command invocation along with the -S flag (to Skip the final